 0.1μF AC-coupling capacitors are installed between the expansion connectors and the FPGA for all MGTREFCLK signals.

-AC-coupling capacitors are not installed for any of the GTH transmit or receive pairs.
-If AC coupling is desired or required for the serial application, they should be installed on the peripheral side (your board).
+AC-coupling capacitors are not installed for any of the GTP transmit or receive pairs.
+If AC-coupling is desired or required for the serial application, they should be installed on the peripheral side (your board).

 Xilinx provides the IBERT tool to test and experiment with gigabit transceivers.
-The settings below are compatible with the XEM8350 using Vivado 2019.1:
+The settings below are compatible with the XEM7360 using Vivado 2015.1:

 |Ref Clk||100.000 MHz|

 |Enable DIFF Term.||Unchecked|

 Xilinx’s IBERT tool enables an automated self-measurement of a GTP channel’s eye diagram when used in a loopback mode.
 Eye diagrams for three different speeds were captured using this tool with a simple loopback peripheral attached to the expansion headers.
 While results may vary, these are typical captures and actually represent the worst case capture over all channels for the respective rates.